Natan822/ytx-file-editor/README.md

 ## Usage
 1. Download the latest release from the [Releases page](https://github.com/Natan822/ytx-file-editor/releases) or build it yourself.
-2. Open `YTX-File-Editor.exe` or execute with the args `-v 1` to enable console logging.
+2. Open `YTX-File-Editor.exe` or execute it with the args `-v 1` to enable console logging.
-3. Either select a file with the "Browse" button or paste the path to a `.ytx` in the text box.
+3. Either select a file with the "Browse" button or paste the path to a `.ytx` file in the text box.
 4. Press the "Load File" button.
 5. Make the changes you wish to in the file.
 6. Press the "Save Changes" button.